Mog-Rouhi/ludus-cat-server/README.md

 ### `npm install`
 ### `npm run dev`

-Runs the app in the development mode.\
+To run the app in the development mode.\
 Open [http://localhost:5005](http://localhost:5005) to view it in your browser.

+## Environmental variables

+PORT
+ORIGIN >> Front-end url

 ## Other npm packages